aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

  * An error MUST be returned if a scan beacon field is used in the input TransactWriteItemRequest.

 #### Note : GetItem, BatchGetItem and TransactGetItems work only on Primary Keys, and therefore are not affected by scan beacons

+#### Note : UpdateItem is not allowed in the encryption client, and so can be ignored for scan beacons

 ### transformQueryRequest
  * This operation MUST take as input a QueryRequest object.